Please provide your zip code to see plans in your area.

 Many Medicare beneficiaries who struggle to afford the cost of Medicare coverage are eligible for Medicare Savings Programs (MSPs).
 These programs always pay the Medicare Part B premium and – in some cases – cover Part A premiums, as well as Medicare cost sharing.

 MSP asset limit: There is no MSP asset limit in Delaware.

 QI enrollees are not allowed to receive any other Medicaid benefits, but some QMB and SLMB enrollees also receive full Medicaid benefits or have a Medicaid spend-down.

-Original Medicare doesn’t cover important some services like vision and dental benefits.
+Original Medicare doesn’t cover some important services like vision and dental benefits.
 Medicare can also leave its beneficiaries with large cost sharing obligations (e.g. deductibles, co-pays, and coinsurance).
-Some beneficiaries, namely those who meet incomes criteria for Medicaid, may qualify for cost sharing assistance if they’re enrolled in Medicaid benefits for the aged, blind and disabled (Medicaid ABD).
+Some beneficiaries, namely those who meet income criteria for Medicaid, may qualify for cost sharing assistance if they’re enrolled in Medicaid benefits for the aged, blind and disabled (Medicaid ABD).

 Delaware’s Medicaid program does not cover dental benefits for adults.
 But it will cover eyeglasses when they’re medically necessary due to a health condition.
 (Although Medicaid wouldn’t cover glasses needed because of vision issues alone.)
 Medicaid programs sometimes also pay for medical supplies that Medicare doesn’t cover.

 Due to similar income limits, Medicaid ABD recipients often also receive help with Medicare premiums through an MSP.

 Income eligibility: The income limit is $914 a month if single and $1,371 a month if married.